brooklabteam/Mada-Bat-CoV/Fig3/Phylo-Tree-Directions.md

 And the protein dattabase:

 ```
-makeblastdb –in RdRp-extraction.fasta –dbtype prot –parse_seqids -out CoV_RdRP_aa
+makeblastdb –in RdRp-extraction-translation.fasta –dbtype prot –parse_seqids -out CoV_RdRP_aa
 ```

-Note that you may have to retype above, as it is very sensitive to copy/paste.
+Note that you may have to retype the commands above into your terminal, as they are very sensitive to copy/paste.

 5. Once I had the above RdRp database, I blasted all the non-host contigs from the positives against this, using the following script (I ran this locally and it was done in seconds):